lsst-sqre/gafaelfawr/docs/dev/development.rst

 Code
 ----

-- Gafaelfawr follows the :sqr:`072` Python style guide.
+- Gafaelfawr follows the :sqr:`072` Python style guide and uses the repository layout documented in :sqr:`075`.

 - The code formatting follows :pep:`8`, though in practice lean on Ruff to format the code for you.

 - Use :pep:`484` type annotations.
-  The :command:`uv run tox run -e typing` command, which runs mypy_, ensures that the project's types are consistent.
+  The :command:`uv run nox -s typing` command, which runs mypy_, ensures that the project's types are consistent.

 - Gafaelfawr uses the Ruff_ linter with most checks enabled.
   Its primary configuration is in :file:`ruff-shared.toml`, which should be an exact copy of the version from the `FastAPI Safir app template <https://github.com/lsst/templates/blob/main/project_templates/fastapi_safir_app/example/ruff-shared.toml>`__.